image

 4.7/5

-This course explores disk management in Linux, covering partitions, MBR, GPT, mount points, and the fdisk utility.
+This lesson explores disk management in Linux, covering partitions, MBR, GPT, mount points, and the fdisk utility.
 We'll also take a look at file systems in Linux and how to use them.
-This course is part of the Linux Administration Bootcamp learning path, designed to get you up and running with Linux.
+This lesson is part of the Linux Administration Bootcamp course, designed to get you up and running with Linux.

 Learning Objectives